malarbol/agda-unimath/src/metric-spaces/neighbourhood-relations.lagda.md

     is-prop-type-Prop is-symmetric-Neighbourhood-Prop
 ```

-### A neighbourhood relation is tight if any to indistinguishable elements are equal
+### A neighbourhood-relation is tight if any to indistinguishable elements are equal

 ```agda
 module _